Inglis Clark Centre Advisory Board

 Associate Professor Martin Grimmer

 Martin began his academic career in 1987 in Queensland.
 There he taught at the University of Queensland and Griffith University in Brisbane.
 At Griffith University, Martin was one of the founding members of the School of Applied Psychology.
 He was also a partner in an organisational consultancy business and worked as an industrial/organisational psychologist.
 Since joining the School of Management at UTAS, Martin has researched and taught in the areas of human resources and marketing, and now concentrates on the area of pro-social, and specifically pro-environmental, consumer behaviour.
-He has taught at the undergraduate level, and the postgraduate level in the MBA program in the Faculty of Business, and conducted training for a range of government and business organisations.
+He has taught at the undergraduate level, and the postgraduate level in the MBA program in the Tasmanian School of Business and Economics, and conducted training for a range of government and business organisations.
 Martin is currently the MBA Director for the Faculty, and has served as both Deputy Head and Head of the School of Management, and as Dean of the Faculty.

 Professor Margaret Otlowski